mementum/cpp17-iterating-problems/src/en/0060-types-resurrection.md

 --8<--
 ```

-Just a we did previously, we recurse over the types stored in the `std::variant` we receive as a template parameter.
+Just as we did previously, we recurse over the types stored in the `std::variant` we receive as a template parameter.
 For each type a *lambda* is created and stored in a vector.
 That *lambda* will later take over and create an `std::istream_iterator` of the corresponding type, returning it embedded in an `std::any` instance.

 The key to using those *lambda* expressions is in the `*` and `++` operators.